 By defining your plant’s unique energy footprint you’ll be able to take steps towards to minimise energy consumption.
 Whether it be switching your lightbulbs to more energy-efficient ones or training staff in energy best practices, it will help improve your efficiency efforts for years to come.

 3. It can improve productivity

 The disruption caused by the COVID-19 pandemic has challenged the manufacturing sector to evolve operations faster than ever before, in the process creating new levels of digital insights.
 It’s therefore the perfect time to improve your plant’s capabilities by leveraging this data.
 This will help make processes more sustainable by enabling you to optimise system utilisation, enhancing manufacturing resilience and flexibility.

 4. It can attract governmental funding

 Sometimes the barriers to upgrading processes to become more sustainable comes down to one thing: funding.
 Governments around the world understand this; that’s why many offer incentives in the form of tax breaks, rebates and grants.
 In addition to saving you costs, deciding to become more sustainable could mean a cash injection for our business.

 5. It can boost staff retention and well-being

 Manufacturing companies have a large turnover, costing them hundreds of thousands if not millions of dollars.
 It is no secret that happy workers feel more loyal to their businesses and will tend to contribute more innovative ideas, so the feelgood component of working for a company that makes a difference should not be overlooked.
 Becoming sustainable could not only save you thousands in recruitment, it could improve productivity, too.

-As you can see, becoming a sustainable manufacturer is a multi-step process – from reduced energy consumption to enhanced employee engagement.
+As you can see, sustainability in manufacturing is a multi-step process – from reduced energy consumption to enhanced employee engagement.
 However, if done right the investment involved can yield multiple returns.
 And in an increasingly competitive business environment those gains cannot be overlooked.